WILR96/WILR96.github.io/os-journal/week2.md

 ## Performance Testing Plan
 The goal of this week is to design a security baseline and performance testing methodology, I will outline how i will monitor the server remotely to understand the effect of diffrent workloads.

 All testing will be done from the client (Windows Machine) over SSH to the server (Raspberry PI).
-I plan to make a script to automate collecting CPU, memory, disk, network and temperature readings into a human readable format that can be read from the windows client without having to run each command individually, as this will ensure consistency.
+I plan to make a script to automate collecting CPU, memory, disk, network and temperature readings into a human readable format that can be read from the windows client without having to run each command individually as this will avoid human error and consistency .

 This script will be ran over SSH in the terminal and timestamped for logging and will be copied back to the client machine for analysis.
 I will use it to measure how the server handles different applications, as well as to see how I can learn to troubleshoot any bottlenecks or performance hurdles.

 I will test the server under no application load to get a baseline, then use various applications in order to simulate real activity.
 I will also use the Linux task scheduler (cron) in order to run continuous logging to see how the performance changes over time.